-MARCUS S. GASPARD, State Senator; E.G. "PAT" PATTERSON, State Senator; KEN JACOBSEN, State Repre-

-Advisory Committee: ROBERT S. O'BRIEN, State Treasurer; BRIAN BOYLE, State Commissioner of Public Lands; LAW-RENCE KENNEY, President, Washington State Labor Council, AFL-CIO; Delores Teutsch; Edwin McWilliams.
+MARCUS S. GASPARD, State Senator; E.G. "PAT" PATTERSON, State Senator; KEN JACOBSEN, State Representative.
+Advisory Committee: ROBERT S. O'BRIEN, State Treasurer: BRIAN BOYLE, State Commissioner of Public Lands; LAW-RENCE KENNEY, President, Washington State Labor Council.
+AFL-CIO; Delores Teutsch; Edwin McWilliams. income, however, these permanent funds have been constitutionally restricted from investing in stock or making any investments which could be construed as a lending of credit to a private party.
+In 1966 the voters approved the forty-fourth amendment to the state constitution removing that restriction for the permanent common school fund and permitting those funds to be invested as authorized by law.
+The other permanent funds, however, continue to have the original constitutional restrictions upon investments. funds.

+The effect of SJR 8212, if approved into law:
-VOTE NO - The state should be prudent and sensible Rebuttal of Statement for with public trust fund money.

-ENOUGH IS ENOUGH

-Currently, other state trust fund money is invested in leveraged buyouts, venture capital, the stock market and real estate.
+SIR 8212 would remove the constitutional restrictions on the investment of the public land permanent funds and sub- Statement against VOTE NO - The state should be prudent and sensible Rebuttal of Statement for with public trust fund money.
+ENOUGH IS ENOUGH Currently, other state trust fund money is invested in leveraged buyouts, venture capital, the stock market and real estate.
 This is gambling with our state money.
 Do not expose more public funds to these sophisticated and high risk investments.
-This is happening now - stop it by voting No.

-RISKY BUSINESS

-Recently some of our state trust fund money was used to buy a Bellevue office park.
+This is happening now - stop it by voting No. RISKY BUSINESS Recently some of our state trust fund money was used to buy a Bellevue office park.
 The state of Washington should not be involved in commercial real estate.
 This is not what might happen if constitution limitations are removed, this is what is happening now with other trust fund money.

-FOUNDERS WERE RIGHT

-State founders put restrictions on the use of the state's money and use of the state's credit.
+FOUNDERS WERE RIGHT State founders put restrictions on the use of the state's money and use of the state's credit.
 This change removes these prudent limitations.
 The opportunity for conflict of interest, corruption, middlemen, and losing great sums of money increase tenfold when restrictions are removed.

-STOP IT NOW

-Right now the state invests trust fund money in leveraged buyouts, venture capital, and real estate.
-Close this "Pandora's Box" approach to investing - VOTE NO.

-Increasing the flexibility of trust fund investments will not benefit the taxpayer.
+STOP IT NOW Right now the state invests trust fund money in leveraged buyouts, venture capital, and real estate.
+Close this "Pandora's Box" approach to investing - VOTE NO. State Senator.
+Advisory Committee: WAYNE O. GAFFNEY, Mercer Island; JAMES L. GOBLE, Seattle; WILLIAM FINKBEINER, Kirkland; SIDNEY STARR, Bellevue.
+10 ject those funds to the same limitation as the permanent common school fund i.e., the Legislature would be authorized to determine what will be a proper investment of those Increasing the flexibility of trust fund investments will not benefit the taxpayer.
 In fact it will hurt the taxpayer if the investments turn into losses.
 This would create pressure to raise taxes to make up for the losses.
 Leveraged buyouts and venture capital investments are investing in corporations and are potentially the lending of state credit.
-Protect school trust funds - VOTE NO.
+Protect school trust funds - VOTE NO. Voters' Pamphlet Statement Prepared by:

-MICHAEL HEAVEY, State Representative; JACK METCALF, State Senator.
+MICHAEL HEAVEY, State Representative; JACK METCALF,